openebs/openebs/k8s/demo/couchbase/README.md

 ```

-## Launch Couchbase Server
+## Launch Couchbase as Server

-The Couchbase service YAML, creates a service of type NodePort to make the Couchbase Server available outside the cluster.
+The Couchbase service YAML, creates a NodePort service type for making the Couchbase server available outside the cluster.

-Get the IP Address of the node running the Couchbase Server:
+Get the node's IP Address which is running the Couchbase server:

 ```bash
 ubuntu@kubemaster:~kubectl describe pod couchbase-0 | grep Node: